-To make full use of the Halazzi's Guise Shrine, you should look for opportunities to summon multiple Beasts with a single card.
+To make full use of the Unleash the Hounds and is incredibly powerful, whereas Taunt and Rush are fairly underwhelming.
+Conversely, the opposite is true for big Beasts like .Shrine, you should look for opportunities to summon multiple Beasts with a single card.
 The nature of the effect is very unreliable as certain effects favour different types of minions.
-For example, getting the Poisonous effect on minions from Unleash the Hounds and Snake Trap is incredibly powerful, whereas Taunt and Rush are fairly underwhelming.
-Conversely, the opposite is true for big Beasts like Savannah Highmane.
+For example, getting the Poisonous effect on minions from

 You should try and pick up cards from the Beast Caller and Big Beasts card buckets to get a good mix of small Beasts to control the board and bigger Beasts to deal the damage.
 The unreliability of the Shrines means you should focus on building a well-rounded deck that has a solid Mana Curve that will work with or without the Shrine.
 To supplement your Beasts, you should try and pick up a few spells from the Trick Shots bucket to help control the board.
 Flanking Strike and Baited Arrow are particularly powerful due to their ability to also summon Beasts.

 is a Shrine that can rapidly snowball out of control if you are able to consistently Overkill enemy minions.
 If you pick this Shrine, you will start your Rumble Run with the following 10-card deck:

 |Hunter Cards||Neutral Cards|

 has the potential to be incredibly powerful when used correctly.
 As all friendly minions are given an Overkill effect, it is important to favor high-Attack minions.
 Rush and Charge effects are also very strong, allowing you to immediately trigger the Overkill effect to discount your hand.
 Triggering the Overkill effect can quickly snowball out of control and will allow you to play out high-Cost minions much earlier than intended.

 You should prioritise picking the Big Beasts card bucket a lot, the minions are all high enough Attack to be able to Overkill and also greatly benefit from having their Cost reduced multiple times.
 You should prioritise the minions that have Charge or Rush to attack immediately such Amani War Bear and Oondasta.
-To further your strategy, you should also look for copies of Tundra Rhino and Houndmaster Shaw to allow you to immediately attack and overkill with your minions.
+To further your strategy, you should also look for copies of Tundra Rhino and to allow you to immediately attack and overkill with your minions.
 To support the natural high Cost of the minions of the deck, you should also look to pick up some spells from the Trick Shots and Survival Tactics buckets to help you survive long enough to play your big minions.

 is an oppressive Shrine that is able to continuously keep a large number of Hunter Secrets in play through consistent spell usage.
 If you pick this Shrine, you will start your Rumble Run with the following 10-card deck: